spark3dp/webapp-samples/examples/auth/implicit-login/README.md

  Implicit Login flow
 ========================
 ### Introduction
-These sample code demonstrate Spark's Implicit login authentication based on OAuth2 protocol.
+This sample code demonstrates Spark's "Implicit Login": App and user authentication based on the OAuth2 protocol.

 ### Prerequisites
-* A registered application on <a href="https://spark.autodesk.com/developers/" target="_blank">Spark Developer Portal</a>.
+* A registered app on the <a href="https://spark.autodesk.com/developers/" target="_blank">Spark Developers' Portal</a>.
 For more information see the <a href="https://spark.autodesk.com/developers/reference/introduction/tutorials/register-an-app" target="_blank">tutorial</a>.

 ### Installation
-* Include the SDK library in your HTML page just before closing the body section (`</body>`).
+* Include the SDK library in your HTML page, just before closing the body section (`</body>`).

 ```HTML
 <script type="text/javascript" src="//code.spark.autodesk.com/autodesk-spark-sdk-0.1.0.min.js"></script>